r-lib/otel/README.md

 Bye default otel and otelsdk run in production mode.
 In production mode otel (and otelsdk) functions never error.
-This behavior does not help catching errors early during the developent of the instrumented project.
+This behavior does not help catching errors early during the development of the instrumented project.
 Set the `OTEL_ENV` environment variable to `dev` to switch to development mode, where otel and otelsdk functions fail on errors.

 ## Concurrency

-To support concurrency on a single thread, e.g. a Shiny app serving multiple requests at the same time, you can manage the lifetime and actication of the OpenTelemetry spans manually.
+To support concurrency on a single thread, e.g. a Shiny app serving multiple requests at the same time, you can manage the lifetime and activation of the OpenTelemetry spans manually.
 We recommend the following practices for in-process concurrency:

 - Create a new long lasting span with `otel::start_span(scope = NULL)`.